 Eight years ago, back in 2010, I had written about a doctor in San Francisco who prescribed nature to her patients.
 Five years later, I brought you Video: The Prescription-Strength Drug Called “Nature.”
 However, it’s believed that to date no other NHS trusts or boards are formally prescribing nature and exercise in this way.

 All of the Shetland Islands public surgeries will now have a seasonal calendar and a leaflet, titled “Nature Your Soul,” listing walks and activities that doctors can hand out to patients.
-Developed by the Royal Society of Birds Scotland, the leaflets identify bird and plant species and include suitable hiking routes.
+Developed by The Royal Society for the Protection of Birds, the leaflets identify bird and plant species and include suitable hiking routes.

 To me, the most amazing thing about the calendar is the poetic wording for the medical “remedies” it offers.
 Along with activities you might expect—such as cycling, hiking, kayaking and swimming—this nature prescription program also taps into connecting with wilderness in a “softer” way.
 For example, the calendar encourages patients to: